 Members of the faculty, applying professional standards, evaluate student fitness and performance on a continuous basis.
 Students usually receive information and advising related to their fitness and performance from faculty members, their advisors, and their supervisors.
-The criteria used by the faculty to make such judgments, include but are not limited to, instructors' observations of course performance, evaluations of students' performances in simulated practice situations, supervisors' evaluations of students' performances in practice situations, and the disciplines' codes of ethics.
-Students who are not making satisfactory progress or who are not meeting program standards should consider withdrawing from the program.
+The criteria used by the faculty to make such judgments, include but are not limited to, instructors' observations of course performance, evaluations of students' performances in simulated practice situations, supervisors' evaluations of students' performances in practice situations, overall professional attitudes, dispositions, and behaviors, and the disciplines' codes of ethics.

 In this context the term "unsatisfactory progress in the program" refers to an academic judgment made regarding professional qualities and performance.
-It is a judgment that the student has failed to meet program standards rather than a judgment made on the basis of the student's violation of valid rules of conduct.
+It is a judgment that the student has failed to meet program standards.